alefore/weblog/ten-years-of-edge.md

 ## Make Things Explicit

+**The implementation should reflect your thought process explicitly;
+not only its conclusions**.
+Stripping away the thought process makes the software less malleable.

 Early in my career,
 I made the mistake of optimizing my implementations for brevity.
 If you can you say it with fewer words, why more?